alcasinoroyale/alcasinoroyale.github.io/_posts/2019-12-29-creating_sorted_tables_in_angular.markdown

 ]
 ```

 Since I want to display the table information inside of a specific component, I would first create a component with `ng generate component games-table`.
-This creates an html, css, and ts file for the games-table.
+This creates an HTML, CSS, and TS file for the games-table component.

 Inside games-table.ts, you want to begin with a simple sketch before you start creating functions, but make sure to import the game class as well as the array of objects that holds the attributes for each specific game.
 ```